aluttik/calvinbookshelf-db/README.md

 ## Summary

-This repository includes various scripts that were used to scrape class and book data for calvinbookshelf, as well as the data that found.
+This repository includes various scripts that were used to scrape class and book data for calvinbookshelf.

 ## Installation